apache/phoenix-site/site/source/src/site/markdown/secondary_indexing.md

 Secondary indexes are an orthogonal way to access data from its primary access path.
 In HBase, you have a single index that is lexicographically sorted on the primary row key.
 Access to records in any way other than through the primary row requires scanning over potentially all the rows in the table to test them against your filter.
 With secondary indexing, the columns you index form an alternate row key to allow point lookups and range scans along this new axis.
 Phoenix is particularly powerful in that we provide _covered_ indexes - we do not need to go back to the primary table once we have found the index entry.
 Instead, we bundle the data we care about right in the index rows, saving read-time overhead.

-Phoenix supports two main forms of indexing: mutable and immutable indexing.
-They are useful in different scenarios and have their own failure profiles and performance characteristics.
-Both indexes are 'global' indexes - they live on their own tables and are copies of primary table data, which Phoenix ensures remain in-sync.
+Phoenix supports three types of indexing techniques: immutable, global, and local indexing.
+They are each useful in different scenarios and have their own failure profiles and performance characteristics.

+## Immutable Indexing

+Immutable indexing targets use cases that are _write once_, _append only_; this is common in time-series data, where you log once, but read multiple times.
+In this case, the indexing is managed entirely on the client - either we successfully write all the primary and index data or we return a failure to the client.
+Since once written, rows are never updated, no incremental index maintenance is required making them perform very well.
+This reduces the overhead of secondary indexing at write time.
+However, keep in mind that immutable indexing are only applicable in a limited set of use cases.

+One restriction of immutable indexes is that rows from the data table may not be deleted.
+Instead, the only way to delete rows is to drop the entire data table.
+This is likely to change once [PHOENIX-619](https://issues.apache.org/jira/browse/PHOENIX-619) is implemented.

-# Mutable Indexing
+## Mutable Indexing

-Often, the rows you are inserting are changing - pretty much any time you are not doing time-series data.
-In this case, use mutable indexing to ensure that your index is properly maintained as your data changes.
+If a column values of the same row changes, you must use mutable indexing to ensure that your index is properly maintained.
+There are two types of mutable indexes: global and local.
+From a functional standpoint, these are nearly identical with the difference being in their performance characteristics and tradeoffs.

+### Global Indexing
-All the performance penalties for indexes occur at write time.
-We intercept the primary table updates on write ([DELETE](language/index.html#delete), [UPSERT VALUES](language/index.html#upsert_values) and [UPSERT SELECT](language/index.html#upsert_select)), build the index update and then sent any necessary updates to all interested index tables.
+Global indexing targets _read heavy_, _low write_ uses cases.
+With global indexes, all the performance penalties for indexes occur at write time.
+We intercept the data table updates on write ([DELETE](language/index.html#delete), [UPSERT VALUES](language/index.html#upsert_values) and [UPSERT SELECT](language/index.html#upsert_select)), build the index update and then sent any necessary updates to all interested index tables.
 At read time, Phoenix will select the index table to use that will produce the fastest query time and directly scan it just like any other HBase table.
+Note, however, if a column is referenced in a query that isn't part of the index, the index will not be used for that query.

+### Local Indexing
+Local indexing targets _write heavy_, _space constrained_ use cases.
+With local indexes index data and table data are co-reside at same server so no network overhead during writes and reads.
+Local indexes can be used even when the query isn't fully covered i.e. Phoenix automatically retrieve the columns not in the index through point gets against the data table.
+Unlike global indexes all local indexes data of a table are stored in a separate shared table.
+At read time when the local index is used, every region must be examined for the data as the exact region location of index data cannot be predetermined which incurs some overhead.

-## Example
+## Examples

 Given the schema shown here:

     CREATE TABLE my_table (k VARCHAR PRIMARY KEY, v1 VARCHAR, v2 BIGINT);
-you'd create an index on the v1 column like this:
+you'd create a global index on the v1 column like this:

     CREATE INDEX my_index ON my_table (v1);
+while the equivalent local index would be created like this:

+    CREATE LOCAL INDEX my_index ON my_table (v1);
 A table may contain any number of indexes, but note that your write speed will drop as you add additional indexes.

 We can also include columns from the data table in the index apart from the indexed columns.
-This allows an index to be used more frequently, as it will only be used if all columns referenced in the query are contained by it.
+This allows a global index to be used more frequently, as a global index will only be used if all columns referenced in the query are contained by it.
+This is not the case for local indexes.

     CREATE INDEX my_index ON my_table (v1) INCLUDE (v2);
 In addition, multiple columns may be indexed and their values may be stored in ascending or descending order.